dataplayer/CSCI3155Paper/Draft.md

 The addition of classes is merely a simplified way of using the features already avaialbe to JS.
 Many feel that you should just learn how to use the syntax already available to you.
 No major change is occuring - in essence, all that is happening is the the underworkings of the code are being hidden by the new class syntax.
 Prototypal inheritance is not that confusing once you start getting down to the details of it - and it even allows for inheritance.

->> Megan: I would like to either include a code snippet here or refer to a piece of code that we used in a earlier part of the paper.
-I'll probably pop my own snippet in for.
+>> Megan: I would like to either include a code snippet here or refer to a piece of code that we used in a different part of the paper.
+I have popped my own snippet in for now.
 We can always pare it down later!
+Most of this code and information comes from: http://www.2ality.com/2011/11/javascript-classes.html

 In fact, there are those in the field who argue that ptrotypal inheritance is even simpler than inheritance in classes.
 One such individual is Dr. Axel Rauschmayer.
 He provides the following code as an example: